 The call tree is the first view in the "CPU views" section, and it's a good starting point when you start CPU profiling, because the top-down view that follows method calls from the starting points to the most granular end points is most easily understood.
 JProfiler sorts children by their total time, so you can open the tree depth-first to analyze the part of the tree that has the greatest performance impact.

 While all measurements are performed for methods, JProfiler allows you to take a broader perspective by aggregating the call tree on the class or package level.
-The aggregation level selector also contains a "Java EE components" mode.
-If your application uses Java EE, you can use this mode to see only JEE components on a class level.
+The aggregation level selector also contains a "JEE/Spring components" mode.
+If your application uses JEE or Spring, you can use this mode to see only JEE and Spring components on a class level.
 Splitting nodes like URLs are retained in all aggregation levels.